1. Introduction

 • double-click the filename in the Side Bar,

-• double-click the Tab (when it is already showing in “peek” mode), or
+• double-click the Tab (when it is in “semi-transient” mode), or

 • start editing it,

-then the file is considered “officially” open, the filename will no longer be in italics in the Tab, and then its name will also appear in the OPEN FILES list at the top of the Side Bar.
-You can drag these names in the OPEN FILES list, or drag the Tabs at the top of the Focus Group, to reorder them.
+then the file is no longer “semi-transient”, the filename will no longer be in italics in the Tab, and its name will also now appear in the OPEN FILES list at the top of the Side Bar.
+You can drag these names in the OPEN FILES list, or drag the Tabs at the top of the View Group, to reorder them.

 A View is the tremendously-capable editing interface of the Sublime Text UI, accepting user keystrokes, displaying its contents, and has vast capabilities.
 Views are used for a large number of purposes, and can be read-only when appropriate.